-Based on the compelling results of the first phase in 2011, First 5 LA approved funding to support the “re-launch” of the Little by Little Program.
-Today, the Little by Little Program is running in 10 WIC sites managed by seven different local WIC agencies thanks to a strong collaborative between LA County WIC programs and an interest for the Little by Little Program to have a larger presence.
+Based on the compelling results of the first phase in 2011, First 5 LA has continued to approve funding to support the Little by Little Program.
+Today, the Little by Little Program is running in 10 WIC sites in Los Angeles County managed by seven different local WIC agencies thanks to a strong collaborative between LA County WIC programs and an interest for the Little by Little Program to have a larger presence.

 Building on a Successful WIC Platform

 The Special Supplemental Nutrition Program for Women, Infants, and Children, also known as WIC, provides supplemental foods, breastfeeding support, health care referrals and nutrition education for low-income pregnant and parenting women, caretakers, and infants and children up to age five who are found to be at nutritional risk.

 During a family’s visit to the WIC center to receive their regular nutrition education and support, the family is also enrolled in the Little by Little Program.
 The nutrition counselor highlights themes from materials, based on a script provided by the Little by Little Program delivery software, and delivers on key literacy messages, such as reading to your child at least 15 minutes per day.
 Each family can have up to four interactions annually, and through the program, the whole family becomes engaged in supporting literacy.